chalatz/tours/pages/partners/corfu_privatetours_shoreexcursions.md

 title: Corfu Private Day Tours.

+subtitles:
-subtitle: Corfu Private Taxi tours and Transfers.
+  - Corfu Private Taxi tours and Transfers.

-subtitle2: Dimitris, Spiros, Makis.
+  - Dimitris, Spiros, Makis.

 ---
 We are all from Corfu, between 30-40 years old.
 Dimitris Daphnis, Spiros Kritikos, and Makis Ziniatis.
 We are married with children.
 We all speak English fluently.